Allen Frances: Psychotherapy

 Throughout his career, Frances has maintained that psychotherapy represents a core, foundational skill in the practice of clinical psychiatry.
 He counts, among others, Silvano Arieti, Sherv Frazier, Nathan Ackerman, Lawrence Kolb, John Talbott, Leon Salzman, Howard Hunt, Harold Searles, Aaron Beck, and Marsha Linehan as his greatest mentors on psychotherapy.
 While initially trained in psychoanalysis, Frances gained exposure to a variety of therapeutic models and techniques and has said that his proudest career activity was serving on the NIMH committee that in the 1980s funded the early studies on cognitive behavioral therapy and dialectical behavioral therapy.
 He has argued that this research has helped many more millions of people than much of the fascinating but clinically useless biological research undertaken by NIMH in recent decades.

-Although Frances was trained as a psychoanalyst and taught a course on Freudian theory for a decade, he is an enthusiastic supporter of brief psychotherapy as the treatment of choice for most patients.
-Partly this is informed by a public health concern that everyone who needs help should have quick and easy access to treatment.
-Partly this comes from the experience that brief therapy is effective for most milder problems and is what most patients prefer.
-Partly it is partly based on the utilitarian dictum of the greatest good for the greatest number.
-And finally, Frances feels that brief therapy is a wonderful training device allowing acquisition of cognitive, behavioral, psychodynamic, and family systems techniques.
+Although Frances was trained as a psychoanalyst and taught a course on Freudian theory for a decade, he is a supporter of brief psychotherapy as the treatment of choice for most patients.
+He has stated that this is informed by a public health concern that everyone who needs help should have quick and easy access to treatment.
+He has also said that this comes from the experience that brief therapy is effective for most milder problems and is what most patients prefer.
+He bases this partly on the utilitarian dictum of the greatest good for the greatest number.
+Frances also feels that brief therapy is a training device allowing acquisition of cognitive, behavioral, psychodynamic, and family systems techniques.

 In a 2023 interview on his career as a psychotherapist, Frances stressed the importance of differential diagnosis in psychotherapy; the importance of theoretical pluralism and technical flexibility; the healing power of the therapeutic relationship; and the value of clinical supervision and personal psychotherapy.
 He advised early-career therapists to treat patients across the psychiatric diagnostic spectrum, including severely ill patients; to learn the basics of psychopharmacology, including its limitations; and to gain life experience in a variety of ways, including reading literature, falling in love, and traveling, in order to become a more well-rounded therapist.
 Frances says that his patients were his best teachers and he is grateful to them not only for making him a better therapist but also a better person.

 Since 2022, he has co-hosted with psychologist Marvin Goldfried a podcast titled Talking Therapy, which covers a wide range of topics on psychotherapy and is available on Youtube.